munificent/craftinginterpreters/book/evaluating-expressions.md

 </aside>

-I think you can figure out what's going on.
-The only difference from the unary operator is we have two operands to evaluate.
-I left out one arithmetic operator because it's a little special:
+I think you can figure out what's going on here.
+The main difference from the unary negation operator is that we have two operands to evaluate.

+I left out one arithmetic operator because it's a little special.

 ^code binary-plus (3 before, 1 after)